ysoftware/appendAttributedString/README.md

 # appendAttributedStringWithEase

-#### Simple extension that adds methods to add text to a NSMutableAttributedString
+#### Extension that adds methods for appending text to a NSMutableAttributedString

 Supports dynamic fonts, colors, underlines and strike through.
+You can chain append calls.
 Saves lots of time.
 And space.

 Here's an example: